ComScore

 Then test out your newfound skills with some good tunes and a glass of wine to keep you company.
 Bonus points if you have a friend or significant other you can count on to praise the finished dish.

-4. Enjoy a Virtual Dance Class
+4. Take a Virtual Mixology Class

 indoor-activiites-for-adults-reading-a-book